-See "Records Maintenance Requirements" on page 6 for a discussion of the records required to be maintained.
+See "Records Maintenance Requirements" on page 7 for a discussion of the records required to be maintained.
 See R&TC Section 19141.6 and the related regulations for more information.

-Accuracy and Fraud Related Penalties California conforms to IRC Sections 6662 through 6665 that authorize the imposition of an accuracy-related penalty equal to 20% of an accuracy-related penalty equal to 20% of the related underpayment, and the imposition of a fraud penalty equal to 75% of the related underpayment.
+Accuracy and Fraud Related Penalties

+California conforms to IRC Sections 6662 through 6665 that authorize the imposition of an accuracy-related penalty equal to 20% of the related underpayment, and the imposition of a fraud penalty equal to 75% of the related underpayment.
 See R&TC Section 19164 for more information.